hotwax/oms-documentation/deployment&configuration/netsuite/sdfBundle/setupSFTP.md

 Choose the "Preferred SFTP Configuration" form by default.
 Complete the details in the CUSTOM FORM.

+{% hint style="danger" %}
+Setting up a default directory is required for the SFTP connection to work.
+Please obtain this from the system admin team.
+{% endhint %}

 | Field                      | Details                                                        | Required |
 |----------------------------|----------------------------------------------------------------|----------|
 | SFTP GUID                  | Unique identifier for the SFTP configuration in NetSuite.      | Yes      |